Pharmacy (PHAR)

 PHAR 167.
 CONTINUING PROFESSIONAL DEVELOPMENT III.
 (1.5 Credits)

-The third in a series of six courses, students will build upon previous coursework in this series to revise and implement continuing professional development plans through various exercises and experiences.
+Students will build upon previous coursework in this series to revise and implement continuing professional development plans through various exercises and experiences.
 Students will document their progress in a portfolio.
 Students will participate in class sessions; co-curricular activities; introductory pharmacy practice experiences (IPPE); and interprofessional education (IPE) activities.
 Class session topics include self-awareness strategies, leadership and mentoring, professional communication, and professional and personal exploration.
 Co-curricular, IPPE, and IPE experiences will require travel to off-campus locations.
 Primary class session format is lecture with discussion, individual and group activities, and reflection.
 This course is required for all pharmacy students in the second year of the professional program.

 Level: Professional Health Care